 Golden Spike National Historical Park is home to the steam locomotives Juptiter and No. 119.
 These are replicas of the originals that met at Promontory Summit on May 10th, 1869 for the wedding of the rails ceremony.
 They operate daily from May 1st through mid-October, except on boiler wash days.

 10:30 am - Arrival of the No. 119

 1:00 pm - Jupiter & No. 119 Demonstration run

 Summer Season: Big Fill Loop Trail Ranger Program

-Golden Spike National Historic Site features a 1.5 mile trail that showcases the building techniques of the railroad and one of the largest engineering projects of the railroad.
+Golden Spike National Historical Park features a 1.5 mile trail that showcases the building techniques of the railroad and one of the largest engineering projects of the railroad.
 Ranger led hikes on the trail are offered on Fridays and Sundays in the summer at 2:00 pm starting from the Big Fill Trail Parking Lot.
 There is no water, shade, or benches on the trail.
 Visitors should wear appropriate footwear, carry water, and plan on an hour and a half to complete the hike.
 Call the visitor center at 435-471-2209 ext 429 to inquire about availablity.

 Summer Season: Reenactment of the Driving of the Last Spike Ceremony

 From Memorial Day to Labor Day a dedicated team of volunteers perform the reenactment of the Driving of the Last Spike Site ceremony.
 Audience members are frequently recruited to take part in this historic event!
 Summer reenactments are on Saturday's and Holidays and take place at 11:00 am and 1:00 pm (following 1:00 pm Locomotive Demonstration).